Windows 11 shared audio update

 As long as both devices support Bluetooth LE Audio, which most newer devices do, you’re good to go.

 Shared Audio is rolling out to all compatible PCs, and I’ve been using it for a while with my AirPods and Galaxy Buds.
-Shared Audio is quite impressive, and early feedback is also positive.
+In our tests, we found that Shared Audio is quite impressive, and early feedback is also positive.
 Part of the credit goes to Microsoft’s Windows audio team, which tried to test the feature in different real-life scenarios, including on an airplane.

 Marcus Ash, who leads Design and Research at Microsoft, says the company built a full mock airplane cabin to test the Shared Audio feature because it wanted the integration to be much more human than just “technical.”